peratonlabs/Iliad-GIFT-cosjac/README.md

 # Code capabilities

-# Extra data augmentation methods
+# Extra data augmentation methods requires datasets that are not available in the repository but could be released by TrojAI organizers.

 ## Drebbin dataset

 This dataset is not given in the repository.
-TrojAI provided it in the form of four Numpy binary files.
+TrojAI provides it in the form of four Numpy binary files.
 If these files are available, the relative path must be provided in the metaparameters variables infer_path_drebbin_x_train, infer_path_drebbin_x_test, infer_path_drebbin_y_train, and infer_path_drebbin_y_test.
-The full path has a special structure and is formed by merging the path given as command argument in --examples_dirpath with the metaparameters variables.
+The full path is obtained by merging the --reference_model_location inline argument with the metaparameters variables.
 The x datasets have the size of (no_samples, 991) whereas the y datasets have the size of (no_samples,).

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn".

 Full path example:

---examples_dirpath ./models/id-00000001/clean-example-data
+--reference_model_location ./learned_parameters/models/id-00000001
 infer_path_drebbin_x_train = "cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy"
-full_path = models/id-00000001/cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy
+full_path = learned_parameters/models/id-00000001/cyber-apk-nov2023-vectorized-drebin/x_train_sel.npy

-It is noticeable  the clean-example-data subfolder is removed from the path.
+For this option, limit metaparameter infer_aug_dataset_factor to 1.
+The max_workers should be limited to 8 if run_all_models pipeline is used to evaluate multiple models.

 ## Drebin adversarial dataset

-To run with this option, you need to compute the adversarial examples for the Drebbin dataset and reference model models/id-00000001/model.pt.
+To run with this option, you need to compute the adversarial examples for the Drebbin dataset and reference model learned_parameters/models/id-00000001/model.pt.
 Fast gradient sign method is applied.
-The adversarial examples calculation is enabled by setting the following metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
-Also set the path for saving adversarial examples in the metaparameter infer_path_adv_examples.
-The function calculating the adversarial examples is infer_calc_drebbin_adv and it is called in detector.py.
-The output consists of four np.ndarrays saved in four different files X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.
-It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to probability of class 0 or 1 (denoted pc0 or pc1 in the files names).
+The adversarial examples calculation is enabled by setting metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
+Also set the path for saving adversarial examples and file names in the metaparameters infer_path_adv_examples and infer_adv_examples_file_names.
+The function calculating the adversarial examples is infer_calc_drebbin_adv and it is called in the detector.py.
+The output consists of four np.ndarrays saved in four different files named in infer_adv_examples_file_names.
+It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to the class 0 or class 1 probabilities (denoted pc0 or pc1 in the files names).

+Full path example:

+--reference_model_location ./learned_parameters/models/id-00000001
+infer_path_adv_examples =  "save_adversarial_examples"
+infer_adv_examples_file_names = ["X_modified_class01_pc0.npy", "X_modified_class10_pc0.npy", "X_modified_class01_pc1.npy", "X_modified_class10_pc1.npy"]
+Single file full_path = learned_parameters/models/id-00000001/save_adversarial_examples/X_modified_class01_pc0.npy

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn_adversarial".
-Hyperparameter for the adversarial method is infer_grad_magnitude
+Hyperparameter for the adversarial method is infer_grad_magnitude.

-Full path example:

--examples_dirpath ./models/id-00000001/clean-example-data
-infer_path_adv_examples =  "save_adversarial_examples/"
-full_path = models/id-00000001/save_adversarial_examples/
-The names of the files are given above - X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.

 ## Poison dataset
-The path to poisoned examples is defined by command argument --examples_dirpath, metaparameter infer_path_poisoned_examples and poisoned_features.npy which is hardwired in get_poison_probability function defined in detector.py.
+The path to poisoned examples is defined by inline argument --reference_model_location and metaparameters infer_path_poisoned_examples and infer_filename_poisoned_examples.

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "poison".

 Full path example:
--examples_dirpath ./models/id-00000001/clean-example-data
+--reference_model_location ./learned_parameters/models/id-00000001
 infer_path_poisoned_examples = "poisoned_examples"
+infer_filename_poisoned_examples = "poisoned_features.npy"
 full_path = models/id-00000001/poisoned_examples

 # Feature Importance
-Feature importance elevated the ROC-AUC scores signficantly.
-As such, we provide an option to take advantage of it.
+Feature importance elevates the ROC-AUC scores signficantly.

-To use it, you will need a dataset such as Drebbin.
-We computed the feature importance for a random forest model and Drebbin dataset.
-To enable this option, the metaparameter train_random_forest_feature_importance must be set to true.
-The features importance will be saved to disk at location obtained by merging -examples_dirpath and infer_feature_importance_path.
+To enable this option, one needs a dataset such as Drebbin.
+We trained a random forest model using the Drebbin dataset and extracted the features importance.
+It can be done by setting the metaparameter train_random_forest_feature_importance to true.
+The features importance will be saved to disk at location obtained by merging --reference_model_location and infer_feature_importance_path.

 Full path example:

--examples_dirpath ./models/id-00000001/clean-example-data
+--reference_model_location ./learned_parameters/models/id-00000001
 infer_feature_importance_path = "feature_importance/index_array.npy"
-full_path = models/id-00000001/feature_importance/index_array.npy
+full_path = learned_parameters/models/id-00000001/feature_importance/index_array.npy

 # Methods

-To extract features from the tested and reference models we've calculating jacobians, shapley values, discrete derivatives and outputs.
+To extract features from the tested and reference models we've calculat jacobians, shapley values, discrete derivatives and outputs.
 The metaparameter infer_feature_extraction_method can take any of the following options - "jac", "shap", "discrete_deriv", or "model_out".

 # Proximity and aggregation methods